ilc-opensource/io-js/target/device/README.md

 ## APIs

 Currently there are more than 100 APIs which come from the Intel Galileo Arduino SW.
 Please go to doc directory to know more details.
-These APIs are automatically generated with our tools, if you want to know more, please go to https://github.com/ilc-opensource/io-js
+These APIs are automatically generated with our tools.
+Please read the [API document] ( http://ilc-opensource.github.io/io-js/doc) to know more details

 ## License

 The BSD License